I could still hear Celeste’s voice echoing over the hills as our carriage rattled down into the valley.

 “The High Priest is the seat of power as long as the Prince remains loyal,” Hope pointed out.

 “I will, and thank you,” I said.
 “There is one more thing.
-Lord Frey believes that because of my resistance to magic, I might be able to relieve some of the torment you all face.”
+Lord Frey believes that because of my resistance to magic, I might be able to relieve some of the torment that all of you face.”

 Captain Goode smiled.
 An unexpected dimple appeared on his left cheek, making his usually severe face seem much more youthful.
-“Clever of you to bring this up now- after the reveal.
+“Clever of you to bring this up now- after your revelation.
 It seems like less of a bribe.
 Perhaps you will survive court.”

 “I didn’t intend to-”

 “No- I’m sure you didn’t,” he said.
 He unbuttoned one of his gloves, and tugged it off.
 “My curse is in my hands.
-When I touch anyone, it causes excruciating pain, and sometimes boils and lesions.”
+When I touch anyone, it causes excruciating pain and sometimes boils and lesions on my skin and the skin of those I touch.”

 He held his hand out.
 “It’s your risk to take.”